uivlis/conditional-tokens/source/pm-trading-ui.md

   }
 ```

-### Thirdparty Services
+### Third party Services
-In order to determine which thirdparty integrations we want to use, we developed a plug-in system for integrations that can be included at a global scope, such as Google Analytics and the Chat Platform Intercom.
+In order to determine which third party integrations we want to use, we developed a plug-in system for integrations that can be included at a global scope, such as Google Analytics and the Chat Platform Intercom.
 To see how this was done, [take a look at the code](https://github.com/gnosis/pm-trading-ui/tree/master/src/utils/analytics).
 ```js
   "thirdparty": {
     "googleAnalytics": {